-First things first, your mobile VPN app should come from a quality provider with a history of excellent service.
-A great example is list-topper ExpressVPN, which not only offers class-leading desktop apps, but matches them with simple, powerful, easy-to-use and reliable mobile VPN apps.
+First things first, your mobile VPN should come from a quality provider with a history of excellent service.
+A great example is list-topper ExpressVPN, which not only offers class-leading desktop clients, but matches them with simple, powerful, easy-to-use and reliable mobile apps.
 If the ‘real’ thing is great, the mobile version has a good chance of being great, too.

 That leads us onto design.
-Mobile apps in general rely on clear, simple design to engage users and assist them with getting the most out of the experience – be that games, social media, or fitness apps.
-The best VPN apps follow suit, and distil what can be a complex and technical product into a simple one-click app.
+Mobile VPNs in general rely on clear, simple design to engage users and assist them with getting the most out of the experience – be that games, social media, or fitness apps.
+The top VPNs follow suit, and distil what can be a complex and technical product into a simple one-click app.

-For those who need it, it may be beneficial for mobile VPN apps to have extra features like split tunnelling, a kill switch, a range of protocols and auto-connect.
-While these are often available on desktop clients, VPN apps can lack power and only the best are truly fully featured.
+For those who need it, it may be useful to have extra features like split tunnelling, a kill switch, a range of protocols and auto-connect.
+While these are often available on desktop clients, you could find your mobile VPN lacks power, and only the best are truly fully featured.

-As mentioned above, ExpressVPN tops this list because both its desktop and mobile VPN apps are polished, powerful pieces of software that make staying protected online extremely easy.
-However, there’s stiff competition in this area, so read on to find out who puts a challenge.
+As mentioned above, ExpressVPN tops this list because both its desktop and mobile offerings are polished, powerful pieces of software that make staying protected online extremely easy.
+However, there’s stiff competition in this area, so read on to find the five best mobile VPNs on the market today.

-If you're looking for the flat-out best mobile VPN app, look no further than ExpressVPN (read our full ExpressVPN review here).
+If you're looking for the flat-out best mobile VPN, look no further than ExpressVPN (read our full ExpressVPN review here).
 As soon as the app is launched it's clear that it's a professional bit of kit, but there's more to it than just a pretty face.

 First things first, you're greeted by a big on/off switch, and a single tap will get you connected to the pre-selected best server.
 For many, this is all you'll need to know – the suggested server is pretty much always the 'right' choice, and for day-to-day security that's all you need.

-If you want to access geo-blocked websites or streaming services, though, you'll be able to open up Express's list of over 3,000 servers, which provide class-leading speeds just about wherever you are.
-You'll also be able to access tons of overseas Netflix libraries, plus BBC iPlayer, Hulu, Amazon Prime Video and more.
+If you want to access geo-blocked websites or streaming services, you'll be able to choose from Express's list of over 3,000 servers.
+You'll get class-leading speeds on pretty much all of them, and you'll also be able to access tons of overseas Netflix libraries, plus BBC iPlayer, Hulu, Amazon Prime Video, Peacock and more.

 If you want to get stuck in to configuration, you'll have a selection of protocols to choose from, check for DNS leaks on your network, activate your kill switch and enable split tunneling (although the latter is only available on Android).